BerkCakir/MeetingReservationApp/README.md

 - API documentation should be added
 - I forgot to add userid to roomreservations table, it should be added because a reservation should be owned by a personnel
 - I didn't add controls, like "start time should be greater then end time" or "you are trying to create reservation for past".
 This kind of controls should be added

-## Bussiness Rules
-- I assumed that every inventory is linked to a room at first
-- If a room is reserved, fixed inventory of the room is reserved with the room
-- If the inventory is not fixed and if any reservation doesn't exist for the inventory at the room reservation time, this inventory will also be reseved with the room too

 ## User Stories